 - Are you on medication for diabetes, e.g. insulin?
 Learn more

 - Are you on medication for high blood pressure?
 Learn more

 If you’re not in any of these groups, you’re good to go.
 Great!

-Here’s a quick visual guide to low carb.
-For details check out the links below.
-Let’s start with the foods you can eat all you like of, until you’re satisfied.
+Let’s start with a quick visual guide to low carb.
+Here are the basic food groups you can eat all you like of, until you’re satisfied:

-All the numbers are grams of digestible carbs per 100 grams (3.5 ounces).
+The numbers above are grams of digestible carbs per 100 grams (3.5 ounces).
 Fiber is not counted, you can eat all the fiber you want.

-All the foods above are below 5% carbs, as you can see.
+All foods above are below 5% carbs.
 Sticking to these foods will make it relatively easy to stay on a strict low-carb diet, with less than 20 grams of carbs per day.